axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 <h1>Deification: Just Say No!</h1>
  <p>The &ldquo;solution&rdquo; is not the deification of science and technolgy.
 Science and technology, yes, but their deification, no.</p>
- <p>We have enough world-wide technology that people can take it from here.</p>
+ <p>We have enough world-wide connectivity that people can take it from here.</p>

 <h1 class="_section">RELATED</h1>
  <ul>